-Established in 2013 with generous support from the Division of of Plasma Physics (DPP), the Thomas H. Stix Award for Outstanding Early Career Contributions to Plasma Physics Research recognizes and encourages young researchers in many areas — including, but not limited to fundamental plasma physics, fusion plasmas, astrophysical or space plasmas, low-temperature plasmas, or high-energy-density plasmas.
+Established in 2013 with generous support from the Division of of Plasma Physics (DPP), the Thomas H. Stix Award for Outstanding Early Career Contributions to Plasma Physics Research recognizes and encourages researchers in many areas, including, but not limited to, fundamental plasma physics, fusion plasmas, astrophysical or space plasmas, low-temperature plasmas, or high-energy-density plasmas.

-The endowment of this Award ensure that young scientists are recognized in perpetuity for their contributions.
-Recipients will be presented with the a $3,000 stipend and a certificate citing their contributions at the annual meeting of the DPP.
+The endowment of this Award ensures that scientists are recognized in perpetuity for their contributions The award and a certificate citing their contributions at the annual meeting of the DPP.
 We are working to increase this award from a $3,000 stipend to $5,000 so it is on par with other APS awards.

 "It has been a tremendous honor to receive an award in Dr. Stix’s name.
 I used his textbook in graduate school, and his accomplishments and all the foundations he laid for the discipline of plasma physics are truly amazing.
-To have my work recognized by the APS is both humbling and serves as very strong encouragement, that even as a young scientist, I can have impact on a large field.
+To have my work recognized by the APS is both humbling and serves as very strong encouragement, that even as an early career scientist, I can have impact on a large field.
 The award has already opened new doors for my career — in exposure to new colleagues in the specialty as well as an endorsement of my technical abilities leading to new grants and projects.
 I’m very grateful to have had an opportunity to present my work in an invited talk at the APS, and to get to use the awards dinner to thank all the mentors, colleagues, and friends that have supported me."

 Lawrence Livermore National Laboratory